AlvFolgado/alvfolgado.github.io/_posts/2017-06-10-phpcommandiargumenti.md

 The way to test this Command Injection is very simple; we just provide the previous payloads in the “emailFrom” input and click Command Injection.
 By accessing to /var/log/apache2/access.log in the target PoC server, we can see that the “wget” command is being performed correctly.

 In this example anything was escaped,so the payloads were obvious.
-Sometimes developers will try to do create their  own escaping functions, committing errors.
-So trying different payloads is always recommended.
+Sometimes developers will try to mitigate these vulnerabilities by creating their own escaping functions.
+This usually introduces new errors that can be further exploited, so trying different payloads is always recommended.

 Creativity and knowledge of the sh/bash/cmd software and Operating System will allow  attackers to use complex attack vectors to exploit Command Injections.
 A good example of this was the famous bug [CVE-2014-6271 ShellShock](https://fedoramagazine.org/shellshock-how-does-it-actually-work/).
-UserInputs were provided as environmental variables, which were  was suppose to be safe, but this last bug made  it critical in some CGI servers.
+In this case, the injection took place into system environment variables which were supposed to be safe, but this last bug made it critical in some CGI servers.

 ## Proof of concept: Argument Injection